Project Schedule vs Project Plan What are the differences ?

 If you are new to the project management, you may not know the differences between project schedule and plan because these terms are sometimes used interchangeably.
 We saw that some PMP aspirants new to project scheduling and planning often do not remember the difference between Project Plan and Project Schedule.

 Project Plan and Project Schedule may sound quite similar to a lot of people.
 Although each concept plays a role in completing a project on time, they are two different concepts.
 In this article we will clarify the differences between them.

-According to PMBOK Guide, a Project Plan is “a formal, approved document used to guide both project execution and control.
+The PMBOK Guide describes the Project Plan as a formal, approved document which is used to guide both project execution and control.
 Some organizations use work plan instead of project plan.

 The project plan is a comprehensive document which involves but not limited to the scope of work, baseline schedule, budget, costs, expenses, planning assumptions and facilitate communication among the stakeholders.